Çukurova: History

-When Seljuq Turks captured the region in the 12th century, many Turkmens, including Oğuz clans of Yüreğir, Afshar and Chepni settled in the region's northern parts under the direction of Ramadanids.
+When the Seljuk Turks captured the region in the 12th century, many Turkomans, including Oğuz clans of Yüreğir, Afshar and Chepni settled in the region's northern parts under the direction of Ramadanids.
 Those who preserved the nomadic lifestyle were named Yörüks.
-As of the 18th century, the Ottoman Empire pursued a policy aimed at settling these populations in permanent settlements; the process was more or less complete in the 19th century, although it involved many difficulties and much tension.
+As of the 18th century, the Ottoman Empire pursued a policy aimed at settling these populations in permanent settlements; the process was more or less complete in the 19th century, although it involved many difficulties and much tension especially for the Ottoman dynasty.

 Between the 1832 Convention of Kütahya leaving the territorial gains acquired by Ibrahim Pasha of Egypt to his administration till the 1841 London Conference convened to settle the question, Çukurova remained under the rule of the Khedive of Egypt.
 Although the period of Egyptian rule, motivated by Egypt's perennial need, timber for the navy, was relatively short, it left important marks in such areas as the introduction of industrial-scale cotton production and new arrivals into the population tissue of the region.
 Cottonpickers of Çukurova still start their workday with prayers for the memory of İbrahim Pasha, and the locally influent Menemencioğlu family, with notable descendants till our day, including Turkey's foreign minister during the Second World War, Numan Menemencioğlu, rose to notability by acting as middlemen for the Pasha.
 Among other families still prominent today and that had risen with the cotton boom, Kozanoğlu, Güveloğlu, Kerimoğlu, Karsantıoğlu, Küçükalioğlu families can be cited.

 In 1869, the Vilayet of Adana (Adana Province) was incorporated after splitting up Aleppo Province.
 The borders of the Vilayet of Adana are similar to today's Çukurova region.
+Throughout the last remaining years of Ottoman rule, the region served as an important base for the Ottoman Navy.

 The development of Mersin as a major port also began during this period.
 As a result, the cities of the region became prominent centers of trade, farming and industry.
 Today, Adana is the 5th largest city of Turkey, and a vital center of many agricultural products such as cotton.

+Population

+The area has historically kept a mixed population, with Turks, Armenians and Arabs in significant numbers.
+The Arab population of the area are mostly Alawites, although Sunnis and orthodox Christians are also present.
+The number of Alawites in the provinces of Adana and Mersin region, determined through surveys and field work in 2000, was estimated between 247,000 and 329,000, encompassing the area's three large cities (Adana, Mersin and Tarsus) and the country side.
+The percentages of Alawite Arab are estimated at 5-6% in Mersin, 10-15% in Adana, and 15-20% in Tarsus.
+Thirty-two Alawite Arab villages are scattered in the area south of the Adana-Mersin road.